aurelia/aurelia/docs/user-docs/templates/binding-behaviors.md

 </panel>
 ```

 `onMouseDown` is your event handler, and it will be called not only when user `mousedown` on header element, but also all elements inside it, which in this case are the buttons `settings` and `close`.
-However, this is not always desired behavior.
-Sometimes you want the component only to react when user clicks on the header itself, not the buttons.
+However, this is not always the desired behaviour.
+Sometimes, you want the component only to react when the user clicks on the header itself, not the buttons.
 To achieve this, `onMouseDown` method needs some modification:

 **Handler without self-binding behavior**